November 16, 2023Review Recipe

 STEP TWO: Evenly spread the pecan halves over the parchment paper and bake them for five minutes.

-STEP THREE: Line 2 to 3 baking sheets with a lightly sprayed layer of parchment paper.
+STEP THREE: Line two to three baking sheets with a lightly sprayed layer of parchment paper.

 You can also use a silicone liner on your baking sheet.

-STEP FOUR: Arrange the pecans in groups of 3 to 4.
+STEP FOUR: Arrange the pecans in groups of three to four.
 Make sure to space the pecan clusters at least 1 to 1½ inches apart.

 STEP FIVE: Remove the plastic wrap from the individual caramels and place them in a microwave-safe medium-sized bowl.

-STEP SIX: Add 2 tablespoons of heavy cream to the caramels.
+STEP SIX: Add two tablespoons of heavy cream to the caramels.
 Heat the caramels and cream in 45-second intervals.

 STEP SEVEN: Once the caramel is smooth, immediately spoon 1 to 1½ teaspoons of the hot caramel over the center of the pecan clusters.